DominicGunn/fable-blog/content/blog/istio-port-443.md

 ### What next?

 So how did we protect against this?
 Remember engineering teams give us all of this information to template for them.
-We write more code.
+We wrote more code.

 ```go
 if p.Port == 443 {